-- Infant (or baby) car seats are rear-facing car seats designed to keep your child protected in a cocoon of crash force-reducing materials.
-Typically, these seats can accommodate children up to two-years-old or carry up to a maximum weight of 35 pounds.
+- Infant (or baby) car seats are rear-facing and designed to keep your child protected in a cocoon of crash force-reducing materials.
+Typically, these seats can accommodate children up to 2 years old or carry up to a maximum weight of 35 pounds.
 When your child reaches either limit, it’s time to transition to a rear-facing convertible safety seat.

-- Booster seats are designed for children who are at least four-years-old and weigh more than 40 pounds.
-Instead of using a LATCH attachment system, theses seats make use of the car’s regular lap and shoulder belts to help restrain your child.
-You may use a backless booster seat only if your car’s stock seats are equipped with head support.
+- Booster seats are designed for children who are at least 4 years old and weigh more than 40 pounds.
+Instead of using a LATCH attachment system, these seats make use of the car’s regular lap and shoulder belts.
+You should only use a backless booster seat if your car’s stock seats are equipped with head support.

 What is LATCH?

-LATCH, or “Lower Anchors and Tethers for Children”, is an innovative new attachment system for securely installing your car seat in your vehicle.
-Using hooks and built-in straps fixed to the car seat, it allows you to connect the seat to anchor hardware in your car.
+LATCH, or “Lower Anchors and Tethers for Children”, is an innovative new attachment system for securely installing your car seat.
+Using hooks and built-in straps, the LATCH system allows you to connect the seat to anchor hardware in your car.

-This modern technology often results in a tighter fit than the conventional seat belt method.
-However, we suggest testing your new car seat with both setups to settle on the most secure attachment system.
+This modern technology usually results in a tighter fit than the conventional seat belt method.
+However, we suggest testing your new car seat with both setups to determine the most secure method.